-Major: In most cases, a major in an academic area for which the state issues a license for teaching will meet Tennessee minimum requirements.
+Major: In most cases, a major, 24 credit hours, or passing scores on an appropriate content knowledge licensure exam in an academic area for which the state issues a license for teaching will meet Tennessee minimum requirements.
 Every MAT degree candidate should check with his/her advisor to make sure the major requirements are met in the undergraduate program.